i Merger control authority

 Individuals and companies acquiring control of all or part of an undertaking are responsible for notifying.
 In the case of a merger, this obligation is incumbent upon the merging entities.
 In the case of a joint venture, the parent companies can file a joint notification.

-In case the parties fail to file a concentration or implement a concentration before the FCA clears it, the FCA may (1) order the parties to file and impose a periodic penalty payment until they do so; (2) impose a fine up to 5 per cent of the French turnover during the previous financial year (plus, where applicable, that of the acquired undertaking) for companies and up to €1.5 million for individuals.
+If the parties fail to file a concentration or implement a concentration before the FCA clears it, the FCA may (1) order the parties to file and impose a periodic penalty payment until they do so; or (2) impose a fine of up to 5 per cent of the French turnover during the previous financial year (plus, where applicable, that of the acquired undertaking) for companies and up to €1.5 million for individuals.
 Transactions that have been completed without clearance are illegal and not enforceable.
 There are no criminal sanctions for not filing.

-For instance, on 26 December 2013, the FCA imposed a fine of €4 million to Castel Frères, a company active in the wine sector, for failing to notify its acquisition of six companies that were part of the Patriarche group prior to closing the transaction on 6 May 2011.
-The Authority was informed of the acquisition by a third party, and found evidence that Castel Frères engaged in such 'gun-jumping' on purpose in order to close the transaction rapidly.
+For instance, on 26 December 2013, the FCA imposed a fine of €4 million on Castel Frères, a company active in the wine sector, for failing to notify its acquisition of six companies that were part of the Patriarche group prior to closing the transaction on 6 May 2011.
+The Authority was informed of the acquisition by a third party, and found evidence that Castel Frères engaged in such 'gun-jumping' on purpose, to close the transaction rapidly.
 Even though the transaction was finally notified and authorised by the FCA, the FCA specified that this did not make the breach less serious.
 On appeal, the Administrative Supreme Court reduced the amount of the fine to €3 million, taking into account that (1) the transaction was notified shortly after the FCA's request; and (2) Castel Frères did not intend to bypass competition rules.3 This last reason appears somewhat inconsistent with the finding that Castel had deliberately failed to file.

 On 8 November 2016, the FCA issued a particularly significant decision relating to Altice's practices when it notified (as two separate cases) the acquisitions of, respectively, exclusive control over SFR and OTL.
 Various competitors had complained to the FCA that Altice had begun implementing both transactions before the FCA had approved them in, respectively, June and September 2014.
 The FCA then carried out dawn raids at Altice, SFR and OTL's premises.
-At the end of its investigation, the FCA concluded that Altice had indeed begun to interfere in the respective commercial policies of SFR and OTL before it had approved of the transactions, in particular by (1) approving the conditions at which SFR answered to a call for tender; (2) approving the conditions of a significant contract between SFR and a third party; (3) influencing SFR's pricing policy for its commercial offers; and (4) coordinating with SFR for the acquisition of OTL.
-Altice and SFR also exchanged various commercially sensitive information, coordinated on the launch of a new commercial offer that marked a departure from SFR's previous commercial strategy, so that such offer could launch as of the FCA's clearance decision.
+At the end of its investigation, the FCA concluded that Altice had indeed begun to interfere in the respective commercial policies of SFR and OTL before it had approved of the transactions, in particular by (1) approving the conditions by which SFR answered to a call for tender; (2) approving the conditions of a significant contract between SFR and a third party; (3) influencing SFR's pricing policy for its commercial offers; and (4) coordinating with SFR for the acquisition of OTL.
+Altice and SFR also exchanged various commercially sensitive information, and coordinated on the launch of a new commercial offer that marked a departure from SFR's previous commercial strategy, so that such offer could launch as of the FCA's clearance decision.
 Also, Altice and OTL similarly exchanged various sensitive information and Altice approved various operational decisions taken by OTL and it appointed OTL's CEO before the FCA's authorisation.
-The FCA therefore imposed a fine of €80 million to Altice for gun-jumping.
-In parallel, Altice was recently fined €124.5 million by the European Commission for implementing its acquisition of PT Portugal before notification or approval by the Commission.4 Those two fines are among the highest fines ever enforced for such infringement in the EU.
+The FCA therefore imposed a fine of €80 million on Altice for gun-jumping.
+In parallel, Altice was recently fined €124.5 million by the EU Commission for implementing its acquisition of PT Portugal before notification or approval by the Commission.4 Those two fines are among the highest ever enforced for such infringement in the EU.

 ii YEAR IN REVIEW